jeffpflanz/Jeff-CMU-Repository/final_project_JeffPflanz.md

 [<img src="./storyboard.jpg" alt="Pic5" width="50%">](https://jeffpflanz.github.io/Jeff-CMU-Repository)

-### Notes On Target Audience and Approach

-My target audience is anyone generally interested in presidential campaign / primary season – but lacks background/experience/knowledge on how the primary process works in the early states.
-My approach in identifying representatives to interview - I think I can safely say anyone at Heinz, a policy school, has some interest in electoral politics but won’t be “experts” about Iowa.
-I want to be sure to interview individuals outside our class, as I desire to get feedack from people without any background in data visualization and can reflect the thinking/concerns of the layperson target audience.

 ### Recap of user research and incorporation of feedback

 I took my project to three individuals outside of our class - let's call them K, P, and L. I made my wireframe in Microsoft Word so I could print out my visualizations in the order I desired.
 The physical copy also removed some of the bells and whistles that would otherwise be accessible (like being able to interact with the graphs, going to data points for details).